dpgaspar/Flask-AppBuilder/docs/_build/html/_sources/templates.txt

 Templates
 =========

-F.A.B. uses jinja2, all automatic templates can be overridden entirely or partially.
+F.A.B. uses jinja2, all the framework templates can be overridden entirely or partially.
 This way you can add your own html on jinja2 templates.
 This can be done before or after defined blocks on the page, without the need of developing a template from scratch because you just want to add small changes on it.